FIVES: Feature Interaction Via Edge Search for Large-Scale Tabular Data: Conclusions

 \section{Conclusions}

 Motivated by our theoretical analysis, we propose FIVES, an automatic feature generation method where an adjacency tensor is designed to indicate which feature interactions should be made.
 The usefulness of indicated interactive features is confirmed from different perspectives in our empirical studies.
 FIVES provides such interpretability by solving for the optimal adjacency tensor in a differentiable manner, which is much more efficient than search-based method, while also preserving the efficiency benefit of DNN-based method.
-Extensive experiments show the advantages of FIVES as both a predictive model and a feature generator.
+Extensive experiments and an one-week online A/B testing show the advantages of FIVES as both a predictive model and a feature generator.